lbrty/observer-docs/docs/guide/encryption/documents.md

 # 🔐 Document encryption

-All uploaded document are encrypted using `AES` where random decryption key is generated and encrypted using the latest `RSA` key from keychain.
+All uploaded documents are encrypted using `AES` where random decryption key is generated and encrypted using the latest `RSA` key from keychain.

 To encrypt document random secret key and IV values are generated